 The ability to value any asset is an essential skill for any finance manager.
-Proper estimate of asset value helps managers to take investment decisions in wide ranging areas of corporate finance to portfolio management.
-Even though the utility of asset value varies under different settings the fundamental precepts underlying valuation remain similar across these settings making the techniques of valuation invaluable.
+Proper estimate of asset value helps managers to valuation invaluable.
 This course intends to acclimatize the students with the concept of firm value and various valuation techniques.
 The course predominantly focuses on fundamental analysis and valuation of firm's equity.
-Students will primarily study the discounted valuation and relative valuation techniques and their application under different settings.
+Students will primarily study discounted valuation and relative valuation techniques and their application under different settings.